-The City Council comprises 39 elected Members (following a boundary review in May 2019) during 2019/20 and holds elections by thirds in three years out of every four.
+The City Council comprises 39 elected Members during 2020/21 and holds elections by thirds in three years out of every four (although May 2020 elections were postponed due to the pandemic).
 The Council operates executive arrangements under the Local Government Act 2000 and has done so since September 2001.
-The Council operates the "Strong Leader" model whereby the Council appoints the Leader for a four-year period, who then nominates his/her Executive Portfolio Holders and decides the scope of their portfolios and the extent of delegated powers to each.
+The Council operates the "Strong Leader" model whereby the Council appoints the Leader for a four-year period, who then nominates their Executive Portfolio Holders and decides the scope of their portfolios and the extent of delegated powers to each.

-For 2019/20 the Executive comprises the Leader and five Executive Members, one of whom the Leader is required to nominate as Deputy Leader.
+For 2020/21 the Executive comprises the Leader and five Executive Members, one of whom the Leader is required to nominate as Deputy Leader.
 The operation of the Executive itself is prescribed by the Executive Procedure Rules set out in the Council's Constitution.
-It meets normally on a four-weekly cycle, with the Leader having oversight over both the agenda and the Notice of Key Decisions to be considered by the Executive over the coming month.
+It meets normally on a four-weekly cycle, with the Leader having oversight over both the agenda and the Notice of Key Decisions to be considered by the